Christopher-Loynes/DisasterDetectionTool/README.md

     - *Ten-fold cross validation*
     - *Stratified K-fold sampling*
   - Different tests can be performed for each classifier, adjusting the values of classifier-specific parameters (lines 607-610)
-  - The micro-average Accuracy and AUC values (using ROC curves) are calculated, since the 'Agg_Reduced.csv.zip' dataset contains a class imbalance.
+  - The micro-average Accuracy and AUC values (using ROC curves) are calculated, since the *Agg_Reduced.csv.zip* dataset contains a class imbalance.

 **_2) Bigrams_**:
   - Test the same text classifiers via the same techniques but on bigrams